ratatui/ratatui-website/src/tutorial/app.md

 ```

 ## Other state enums
-Because `ratatui` redraws the entire screen every frame (See [Rendering](./../concepts/rendering.md) for more information), the programmer is responsible for handling all state.
+`Ratatui` does not automatically redraw the screen (See [Rendering](./../concepts/rendering.md) for more information), and it does not remember anything about what it drew last frame.
+This means that the programmer is responsible for handling all state and updating widgets to reflect changes.
 In this case, we will allow the user to input two strings in the `Editing` mode - a key and a value.
 The programmer is responsible for knowing which the user is trying to edit.

 For this purpose, we will create another enum for our application state called `CurrentlyEditing` to keep track of which field the user is currently entering: